 The following natural acne treatments really work, but they are no replacement for healing from the inside out with diet and lifestyle!

 There are three ways you can use this natural acne treatment… and it all starts with a zinc supplement, either in liquid form or capsules.

-According to my research and those I trust, the best form of zinc is picolinate (with no fillers).
-Here are my recommended zinc sources.
+According to my research and those I trust, the best form of zinc for internal and external use is picolinate (with no fillers).
+Here are my recommended zinc picolinate sources.